“I don’t have time to do that.”

 When your boss asks you to do something, these answers may be perfectly true, but they’re also guaranteed to make him/her angry.

 As the saying goes, you catch more flies with honey than with vinegar.
 Let’s see how a more diplomatic wording can get you out of an assignment while staying in your supervisor’s good graces.

 The problem with just saying that is the questions it puts in your boss’s head: doesn’t this employee know how to prioritize tasks or handle a normal workload?

 Instead: Ask for help prioritizing your projects.
 Make sure your boss fully realizes everything you’re working on, how long it will take to finish, and what would have to be postponed in order to accomplish the new task.

 Maybe you’ve seen this same or similar idea already tried and failed, or it just doesn’t seem well thought out.

 Instead: Ask if you can suggest an alternate idea.
 Quite often the answer will be yes.
 If it’s no, say something like, “I understand that the decision has already been made, but I do have a serious concern about …”

 The assignment is outside your job description.

-The task involves tools and skills you're not familiar with.
-This is one case which could turn into a golden opportunity to grow your career, and the last thing you should do is say no.
+The task involves tools and skills you’re not familiar with.
+This is one case that could turn into a golden opportunity to grow your career, and the last thing you should do is say no.

-Instead: Explain that you'd love to meet this challenge but you would need training.
-Your boss will either give it to someone else, or if time permits, allow you to learn as you go.
+Instead: Explain that you’d love to meet this challenge but you would need training.
+Your boss will either give it to someone else or if time permits, allow you to learn as you go.